rjehrlich/rc-store/README.md

 # RC Store API

+## Team RC
+This project was created through the collaboration & teamwork of [Clair Rainwater](https://github.com/Crainh2o) and [Rachel Ehrlich](https://github.com/rjehrlich).
+Both coming from different backgrounds, this is Clair's first time coding and Rachel has beginner experience.
+Despite this, we were able to work well together and complete a successful project.

+## Table of Contents
 * <a href="project-description"> Project Description</a>
 * <a href="tools-technologies"> Tools & Technologies</a>
 * <a href="general-approach"> General Project Approach</a>